fuzzygroup/recipes/_posts/2019-08-31-gluten-free-tembleque-take-two.md

 6. Top with cinnamon and toasted coconut.
 7. Let cool on counter for 2 hours and then move to fridge until ready to serve.

+# Conclusion

+After making this and letting it sit in the fridge overnight, it proved to be delicious.
+I suspect it would have been just as good after only a few hours.  **Recommended**.

 # References

 Here are a bunch because I wasn't happy with my first take: